^

 The leading factor determining the functioning of the blood-brain barrier is the level of metabolism of nerve cells.

-The passage of substances through the blood-brain barrier depends not only on the permeability to them of the vascular wall (molecular weight, charge and lipophilicity of the substance), but also on the presence or absence of an active transport system.
+The passage of substances through the blood-brain barrier depends not only on the permeability of the vascular wall to them (molecular weight, charge and lipophilicity of the substance), but also on the presence or absence of an active transport system.

 Transportable